 Barry started writing for Coronation Street in July 1971.
 He started work as a journalist, editing several north-west local papers, and later working on the Daily and Sunday Mirror.
 In 1976 he concentrated full-time on television scripts.
 In addition to Coronation Street he has worked on over 200 Granada schools programmes.
 He wrote a total of 263 scripts - his last one being in April 1997.

-He lives in Cheadle Hulme with his wife and
+He lives in Cheadle Hulme with his wife and has two

 Wrote one episode in December 1971